Are You Rusting?

 I am here to advocate that you can do the exact same thing to shake off the rust professionally.

-In the last 6 years our company has helped our clients do exactly this.
+Since the start of our business, we have helped our clients do exactly this.
 We have invested together in partnerships to simultaneously go back to the beginning and revisit all of the decisions you and your organization have made while bringing countless new experiences and ideas we have seen from our long list of client experiences.

 The result has been almost identical in every case.
 We learn new things.
 Energy and passion (“oxygen” as one clients calls it) flows back into the experience.
 “Rust” is replaced with “Oil” and the gears start moving immediately.
 New ideas and initiatives, whether they are automation, geographic sourcing, new relationships with different partners, all generate innovative ways to increase “horse power” without increasing operating expenses.